Maxihau/Cocktail-Muddling/readme.md

 ## Processes

-The Process is divided into 2 sub-processes.
+The Process in CPEE is divided into 2 sub-processes.
 It starts by adding the content into the cocktail glass and proceeds with the mudding sub-process.
-Both sub-processes work independently and can be used for other processes.
+Both sub-processes work independently and can also be used for other processes.

 ### Pouring content into a cocktail glass (“Muddler_add_contents.xml”)